TheOnlyWei/amazing_repository/README.txt

   WITHOUT ARGUMENTS
   $./create_grid
     You will be prompt by the CLI to enter information to generate the grid.
+The program asks for row index first then followed by column index.

   WITH ARGUMENTS
   $./create_grid <1> <2> <3> <4>